Chamba, Himachal Pradesh: Chaugan

 The Chaugan (a Sanskrit word meaning: "four sided") is the nucleus of all activity in Chamba, surrounded by impressive administrative buildings and a shopping arcade built during the British period, with the old Akhand Chandi palace standing nearby.
 It has a terraced grass green, and is exceptionally large for a hill station, measuring 800 m length and 80 m width/In 1890, the British converted five small chaugans into a single chaugan for use as an esplanade and sports complex, and today it is commonly used for cricket matches, picnics and promenades during the mid summer months.
-During the annual ‘Minjar Mela’ fair, the entire ground becomes a flea market.
+During the annual 'Minjar Mela' fair, the entire ground becomes a flea market.
 After the Dussera festival, the grounds are closed to the public until April, for maintenance purposes.

 Church of Scotland

 The Church of Scotland, a Presbyterian Church, known as 'St. Andrew's Church', was established by the first missionary in Chamba, the Reverend William Ferguson, who served there between 1863 and 1873.
-The foundation stone for building the new church was laid by the Raja of Chamba on 17 February 1899, in the presence of the Scottish reverend Dr. M’Clymont who had come from Scotland.
+The foundation stone for building the new church was laid by the Raja of Chamba on 17 February 1899, in the presence of the Scottish reverend Dr. M'Clymont who had come from Scotland.
 The Raja had contributed a generous grant to build the church and ensured that it was exquisitely built in fine stone masonry.
-The walls are supported by buttresses, and lancer arch windows provide the light and ventilation.
+The walls are supported by buttresses, and lancer arch windows provide light and ventilation.
 Several schools are run by the Mission located within the church precincts.